coochill/DeTechs/README.md

 <p align="center">Sumang, Vex</p>

  ## About
- <p> DeTechs is a school-based project based onthe College the College of Informatics and Computing Sciences atat Batangas State University, Alangilan. </p>
+ <p> DeTechs is a school-based project based onthe College the College of Informatics and Computing Sciences at Batangas State University, Alangilan. </p>

 <p> It has a gadget containing sensors for fire and earthquake detection. </p>
 <p> Coupled with a Windows application for CICS technicians who will accommodate weather forecasts, earthquake warnings, and fire notifications. </p>